2ndQuadrant/pg_stat_plans/README.rst

 that are not intended to be used by the user directly).

 For security reasons, non-superusers are not allowed to see the text of queries executed by other users.
-They can see the statistics, however, if the view has been installed in their database.
+They can see the statistics and the plan's signature OID, however, if the view has been installed in their database.

 pg_stat_plans view
 ------------------